K-PaaS/application-platform-guide-eng/install/application_platform/kpaas_ap.md

 ex) uaa_client_admin_secret="admin-secret"
 ```

-After installing PaaS-TA AP, refer to the other CLI in the User Guide for how to use UAAC .
+After installing K-PaaS AP, refer to the other CLI in the User Guide for how to use UAAC .

 <br>

 ### <div id='2.6.2'/>2.6.2.
-PaaS-TA AP Operation File
+K-PaaS AP Operation File

 <table>
 <tr>